nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Tip**

-Text that appear in a tip box are useful for improving your experience with iBook.
+Text that appears in a tip box are useful for improving your experience with iBook.

 <div markdown="block" class="alert alert-primary">